OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-34.md

 ## Ezekiel 34:7

-Therefore, you shepherds, hear the word of the Lord:
+Thus, you shepherds, listen to the word of the Lord:

 ## Ezekiel 34:8